beejjorgensen/bgnet0/src/bgnet0_part_1800_routing.md

 # IP Routing

-This exploration is all about routing over IP.
+This chapter is all about routing over IP.
 This task is handled by computers called _routers_ that know how to direct traffic down different lines that are connected to them.